 Understanding the Egg Donation Process

-With an 80 percent success rate, egg donation can be an excellent solution for many of our patients, including heterosexual couples, same-sex couples, and single men.
+With a high success rate, egg donation can be an excellent solution for many of our patients, including heterosexual couples, same-sex couples, and single men.
 The egg donation process begins with typical preparation for the IVF (in vitro fertilization) cycle followed by the selection of a egg donor and gestational surrogate for single men and same-sex couples.
 Once the donor has been selected, the female partner or gestational surrogate will synchronize cycles, then the egg retrieval, fertilization, IVF, and embryo transfer can take place.
 Each step of the process will be carefully overseen by Dr. Nurit Winkler and Dr. Marc Kalan at Los Angeles Reproductive Center to ensure the best experience.
 You can learn more about whether this treatment option is right for you, including legal considerations, at one of our offices serving Encino, Bakersfield, and Los Angeles, CA.

 The first step of the egg donation process is scheduling a consultation with your doctor to ensure that egg donation is the best option for you.
 At this time, you can sit down with one of our compassionate, highly trained doctors to discuss your expectations.